Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 1. Enable DNSSEC

-DNSSEC adds cryptographic signatures to DNS responses, allowing resolvers to verify that the answer they received is authentic and hasn't been tampered with in transit.
-Without DNSSEC, a resolver has no way to distinguish a legitimate response from a forged one.
+DNSSEC adds cryptographic signatures to DNS data, allowing validating resolvers to verify that an answer came from the signed zone and has not been tampered with.
+Without DNSSEC, a resolver has no cryptographic way to distinguish a legitimate response from a forged one.

 What DNSSEC Protects Against